-During the challenging times we have faced in 2020 with many people having experienced personal tragedy or struggled to cope with lockdown, we recognise how important it is to focus on the wellbeing of our own people.
-"Being Well at AIG" was developed during the year and some of the additional support we provided in 2020 included a range of well targeted presentations offering insights and advice spanning topics such as how to manage the reality of living in the time of pandemic, maintaining cyber security while working from home and helping children to cope with the cancellation of exams and subsequently managing the back to school process.
+As the challenging times continued through 2021, we recognised how important it is to focus on the wellbeing of our own people.
+"Being Well at AIG" expanded during the year and some of the additional support provided in 2021 included a range of well targeted presentations offering insights and advice spanning topics such as: how to manage the reality of living through a pandemic; maintaining cyber security while working from home; helping children to cope with the cancellation of exams and subsequently managing the back-to-school process.
 In addition, we held wellbeing workshops for employees, offered financial support to those in need, and extra time off for all employees to focus on their mental health.

-I am proud of our focus on developing our employees in 2020 and pleased to say that we maintained the recently expanded learning and development opportunities for employees during the year.
+I am proud of our focus on developing our employees in 2021 and am pleased to say that we maintained the recently expanded learning and development opportunities for employees during the year.

-Through our diversity, equity and inclusion (DEI) framework, BeingYou@AIG, we are creating a workplace that nurtures inclusivity, where everyone feels they belong and can bring their whole selves to work.
-Some groups remain under-represented and we continue to strive to create equitable access.
-In 2020 we continued to promote opportunities for our managers and employees to increase their inclusive awareness through our monthly DEI focused communications.
-We launched our 7th Employee Resource Group (ERG) virtually and our employee resource groups ran 250+ events.
-During 2020, all our Executives and HR team received training on Racial Sensitivity and Inclusive leadership with personal commitments to various personal actions.
+Through our Diversity, Equity and Inclusion (DEI) framework, BeingYou@AIG, we are creating a workplace that nurtures inclusivity, where everyone feels they belong and can bring their whole selves to work.
+Some groups remain under-represented in our workforce, and we continue to strive to create equitable access.
+In 2021 we continued to promote opportunities for our managers and employees to increase their inclusive awareness through our monthly DEI-focused communications.
+We prepared for the launch of our 8th UK Employee Resource Group (ERG) to launch in early 2022 and an ambitious 230+ events were run by our ERGs during 2021.
+Following on from the training programme on Racial Sensitivity and Inclusive leadership for all our executives and HR team in 2020, we commenced the roll out of Conscious Inclusion training for managers in 2021.